Velocity Blending Functions

 Select an Optimal Coordinated Speed and Ramp Rate

 When you increase the coordinated speed and coordinated ramp rate, the cycle time is better, but the higher axis accelerations can reduce part quality.
 Also, if you set the coordinated speed and coordinated ramp rate too high and there are too many moves to process, you can overload the controller.
-See the Motion Setup Functions topic for more information on configuring coordinated speed and ramp rates.
+See Motion Setup Functions for more information about how to configure coordinated speed and ramp rates.

 Use Automatic Feed Rate Reduction Features